Anita Khandelwal confirmed as King County’s new public defender

 The Public Defense Advisory Board later selected three candidates, including Khandelwal, to be considered for the permanent post, and Constantine selected Khandelwal as his appointee early last month.

 Khandelwal received a bachelor’s degree in anthropology and history from Yale University in 1998, and she graduated from Yale Law School in 2005, according to her résumé.
-She clerked for federal judges in Pennsylvania and Texas, worked as a staff attorney for the federal defenders’ office in Western Washington and had two stints working as an attorney with the The Defender Association, one of four formerly independent firms that now make up the DPD.
+She clerked for federal judges in Pennsylvania and Texas, worked as a staff attorney for the federal defenders’ office in Western Washington and had two stints working as an attorney with The Defender Association, one of four formerly independent firms that now make up the DPD.

 Most Read Local Stories